 Are your calves off to a slow start?
-Try the Vita Charge® paste or bolus.
+Try the Vita Charge® Gel.
 These products will provide a jump start to the digestive system during times of stress.
 Vita Charge contains Amaferm to stimulate appetite and nutrient digestion, as well as organic trace minerals and high amounts of vitamins A, D, and B to allow calves to recover quickly without interfering with antibiotics.

 An exceptional nutritional package, combined with the Amaferm advantage, make VitaFerm® Concept•Aid® and Vita Charge products a definite “must have” during calving season to help cattle producers improve their reproductive efficiency and overall herd performance.